Overview

 During each semester you will normally study three modules, so each module will have a 10-12 hour commitment per week.

 Postgraduate students sometimes assist in teaching and assessing some modules.
-However, experienced academics teach the vast majority of lectures and seminars.
+However, experienced academics teach most lectures and seminars.

 How you’ll be assessed